danielWongHin/terraform-beginner-bootcamp-2023/README.md

 open /home/gitpod/.terraform.d/credential.tfrc.json
 ```

-Provide the following code (replace your token in the file)
+Provided the following code (replace your token in the file)

 ```json
 {